makerspet/makerspet_snoopy/README.md

 An open-source 300mm DIY 3D-printable pet robot compatible with [Kaia.ai](https://kaia.ai) software [platform](https://github.com/kaiaai/).

+Snoopy was designed in Fusion 360 in 05/2023 and printed using a Voron 2.4r2 350mm.

 3D print, build, run and mod your own home pet robot!
 Please learn more at [Maker's Pet](https://makerspet.com).

 ## Features